 Ah, New York!
 The city where dreams come true.
 For students around the world, having the chance to study in New York City is somewhat of a fantasy.
 But if you try hard enough, you can really make that fantasy come true and get the chance to call the city your home for a few years, which is easy to do today.
 All you need is to delegate your assignments and course projects to a custom essay service, so that experienced academic writers can pay someone to write your research paper, while you do what you want.
 In this article, I’ll share 8 local life hacks for students in New York City.

 However, that’s not to say that moving to this city is always a breeze for every student.
 New York is a city that is always moving.
 For students coming from other countries, getting used to this frantic rhythm can be very difficult, leading to problems with their studies.
 Luckily, they can make use of Writix.co.uk to get some urgent work done when they just can’t focus on their writing.
-This is a professional essay writing service that helps students by creating custom essays, thus ensuring that their grades don’t suffer during the first few months of moving to NYC.
+This is a cheap paper writing service that helps students by creating custom essays, thus ensuring that their grades don’t suffer during the first few months of moving to NYC.

 With that quick writing tip out of the way, let’s take a look at some other life hacks for college that you can use to make the most of your time in NYC.
 These hacks should be enough for young students to feel a little at ease about moving to one of the busiest cities in the world.
 If you’re looking for things to do in NYC, check out my YouTube channel where I have over 60 videos to help you make the best of your time here.

 8 Life Hacks for Students in NYC

 To begin, even though the subway system in NYC is quite cheap, it’s not as cheap as using CitiBike to cycle around.
 For a yearly fee of $149, you can take 45-minute bike rides to your classes and end up saving a good amount of money.

 Use the Wi-Fi at the Public Library